||Lower Columbia Sturgeon Management

 Fishery Management Objectives:

-- Manage Lower Columbia River sturgeon fisheries through a three-year agreement with Oregon for 2011-2013.
+- Manage Lower Columbia River sturgeon fisheries through an agreement with Oregon.

 - Maintain concurrent Washington and Oregon regulations in the Columbia River.

-- Manage fisheries over the next three years in a manner that takes into consideration projected recruitment, with the objective of increasing abundance of the legal size segment, and increasing escapement into the spawning segment of the population.
+- Manage fisheries in a manner that takes into consideration projected recruitment, with the objective of increasing abundance of the legal size segment, and increasing escapement into the spawning segment of the population.
 Management should be based on consideration of all mortality factors, including sea lion predation and both recreational and commercial fishery related mortalities.

 - Maintain the 80/20 sport/commercial harvest allocation.